Bathing can be a hassle if your horse has learned how to object.

 Can he be hosed off in the grass on a loose lead?
 Is it the cross ties, the area, or the hose that seems to send him off?

+Generally he will be bathed in a wash station, and it may have cross-ties.
 If your horse will not stand still or tolerate cross-tying, he must go back to some basic training exercises before you add water to the mix. see: Patience and Tying Exercises

 Assuming that he is quieting to the water on his shoulders, slowly move the stream down the legs until he objects again.
 Wait until he stops stamping or moving and remove the water again.
 Move the stream up to his withers, then back over his rump.
 Each time he stands still, remove the water.
 As you move up his neck, he will probably start to throw his head around to avoid the stream on his face.
 Don’t try to wash his face at this time.